 Quick mortgage tip: “How do I know if Fannie Mae or Freddie Mac owns my mortgage?”

-One of the key requirements to getting approved under the Home Affordable Refinance Program (HARP) is ensuring that your loan is indeed owned or guaranteed by Fannie Mae or Freddie Mac.
+One of the key requirements to getting approved under the CARES Act to receive mortgage forbearance is ensuring that your loan is indeed owned or guaranteed by Fannie Mae or Freddie Mac.

-Knowing this can also be helpful to determine if you’re eligible for a certain loan modification, or if you can pursue certain foreclosure prevention options via the company.
+Knowing who owns your loan can also be helpful to determine if you’re eligible for a particular loan modification, or if you can pursue certain foreclosure prevention options via each agency.

 Fortunately, the pair has made it very simple to find out if your mortgage is owned or backed by either.